hckrtst/notesnsnippets/readme.md

 > Given two arrays that are sorted and distinct, find the number of elements in common

 So the fact that they are "sorted" and "distinct" are useful clues.
 If your solution does not exploit this feature then it's likely not optimal for this usecase.
+The brute-force approach will probably not use this information, but keep it visible and consider it for the optimal approach which you will code.